LukePappa/Ourism/text.md

-I am the awareness to which all experience appears.
+What I am transcends any particular thing.